Memory of a Dollhouse

 Click on pictures to enlarge and view gallery

-On "cheese days", milk curdling in large wooden jars was sending a welcoming signal with a sour odour.
+On "cheese days", milk curdling in large wooden jars was diffusing a sour odour.
 This dairy smell was the promise of a delicious twaróg (quark) and many other homemade products.
 Today, the Polish Twaróg is a cottage cheese proposed with several varieties: tłusty (fat), półtłusty (semi-fat), chudy (no fat).
 Twaróg is also named ser biały (white cheese) as opposed to ser żółty (yellow cheese) or ser twardy (hard cheese) that refer to cheeses with longer fermentation.
 Twaróg is the main ingredient to make sernik (cheesecake) or pierogis (filled dumplings).

 - barley (kasza jaglana);